Newfoundland and Labrador: The National Convention

 When prosperity returned with the Second World War, agitation began to end the Commission and reinstate responsible government.
 Instead, the British government created the National Convention in 1946.
 Chaired by Judge Cyril J. Fox, the Convention consisted of 45 elected members from across the dominion and was formally tasked with advising on the future of Newfoundland.

-Several motions were made by Joey Smallwood - a convention member who later served as the first provincial premier of Newfoundland - to examine joining Canada by sending a delegation to Ottawa.
-The first motion was defeated, although the Convention later decided to send delegations to both London and Ottawa to explore alternatives.
-In January 1948, the National Convention voted against adding the issue of Confederation to the referendum 29 to 16, but the British, who controlled the National Convention and the subsequent referendum, overruled this move.
+Several motions were made by Joey Smallwood, a convention member who later served as the first provincial premier of Newfoundland, to examine joining Canada by sending a delegation to Ottawa.
+The first motion was defeated although the Convention later decided to send delegations to both London and Ottawa to explore alternatives.
+In January 1948, the National Convention voted against adding the issue of Confederation to the referendum 29 to 16, but the British, who controlled the National Convention and the subsequent referendum, overruled that move.
 Those who supported Confederation were extremely disappointed with the recommendations of the National Convention and organized a petition, signed by more than 50,000 Newfoundlanders, demanding that Confederation with Canada be placed before the people in the upcoming referendum.
 As most historians agree, the British government keenly wanted Confederation on the ballot and ensured its inclusion.

 Canadian province

-The referendums on confederation
+Referendums on confederation

 Three main factions actively campaigned during the lead-up to the referendums on confederation with Canada: